ansible/ansible/docs/docsite/rst/collections_tech_preview.rst

 .. code-block:: bash

-    collecion_dir#>ansible-galaxy collection init
+    collection_dir#>ansible-galaxy collection init

 And then populating the directories with the content you want inside the collection.
 For now you can optionally clone from https://github.com/bcoca/collection to get the directory structure (or just create the directories as you need them).

 .. _building_collections:

-Building Collections
+Building collections
 ====================

 Collections are built by running ``mazer build`` from inside the collection's root directory.